 of direct suppliers formally committed to social, environmental and ethical policies (Supplier Handbook 2)

-million euros of total expenditure is dedicated to purchases from socially supported organisations (+ 2,4 million euros vs 2020)
+million euros of total expenditure is dedicated to purchases from socially supported organisations (vs 3.8 million euros in 2021)

 Improving greenhouse gas emissions